 - Improving audit compliance with extensive documentation

-Other than reactive maintenance, preventive maintenance is the simplest maintenance strategy to implement and execute, as it requires following manufacturer recommendations and developing a static maintenance schedule for critical equipment.
-It helps organizations avoid unplanned breakdowns, lost production as well as equipment and labor downtime.
+Other than reactive maintenance, preventive maintenance is the most straightforward maintenance strategy to implement and execute.
+Teams following manufacturer recommendations develop a static maintenance schedule for critical equipment.
+Organizations avoid unplanned breakdowns, lost production, and equipment and labor downtime.
 It also decreases the cost of maintenance.

-A common issue that organizations run into with preventive maintenance schedules is performing the inappropriate amount of maintenance on assets.
+A common issue organizations run into with preventive maintenance schedules is performing improper maintenance on assets.
 Because calendar-based maintenance does not take the health of an asset into account, the frequency of maintenance work can often be too high or too low.
-This can be prevented by optimizing and improving preventive maintenance programs.
+Teams prevent asset health degradation by optimizing and improving preventive maintenance programs.

-World class maintenance dictates that 90% of maintenance should be planned, with an 80% planned to 20% unplanned ratio considered still beneficial compared to the typical average of 55% or less.
+Many organizations are moving toward “World-Class Maintenance” status.
+Organizations want 90% of maintenance to be planned.
+Managers leveraging an 80/20 split between planned and unplanned maintenance are considered well-organized.
+Comparatively, operations typically average 55% planned maintenance or less.
 But in some instances, it makes more sense to leverage reactive maintenance.

 Both methods have a place in your maintenance plan.
 In some cases, it makes more sense to depend on reactive maintenance rather than following a strict preventive maintenance program.
-For example, changing a light bulb is cheap, easy to perform and will cause no disruption to business processes.
+For example, changing a light bulb is cheap, easy to perform, and does not disrupt business processes.